-We are delivering our apprenticeships to a wide range of local authorities and businesses from a diverse range of sectors including industrial, healthcare, life sciences, food and sports organisations.
+We are delivering our apprenticeships to a wide range of charities, local authorities and businesses from a diverse range of sectors including industrial, healthcare, life sciences, food and sports organisations.
+We are proud to be listed on many preferred suppliers lists around the country.

 About the Marketing and PR Apprenticeships